SuPriya112K/TeslaTask1/README.md

 # TeslaTask1

 Firebase Authentication

-1.Simple login/signup with email & password.
+-Simple login/signup with email & password.

-2.Only logged-in users can access home.
+-Only logged-in users can access home.

-3.Logout functionality returns to login screen.
+-Logout functionality returns to login screen.

 ## How to run this project?
 ```bash